daviirodrig/AdvancementSync/README.md

 Minecraft Spigot plugin to sync players' advancements (formerly achievements in versions before 1.12)

 ## Usage

 Whenever a player make an advancement, everyone online in the server will also receive it.

-- `/scan <player>` - Scans the advancements of \<player>, giving every advancement completed  to everyone online at the moment. <br>Useful for when you made an advancement and someone is offline.
+- `/scan <player>` - Scans the advancements of \<player>, giving every advancement completed  to everyone online at the moment.
+Useful for when you made an advancement and someone is offline.

-- `/scanprogress <advancement resource name>` - Shows the criteria that you need to complete to get the advancement specified.<br>
+- `/scanprogress <advancement resource name>` - Shows the criteria that you need to complete to get the advancement specified.
 You can get the advancement resource name [here](https://minecraft.fandom.com/wiki/Advancement#:~:text=and%20data%20packs.-,List%20of%20advancements,-Minecraft) under the resource location section.

 ## Compatibility